Why so hard to kill black fleas?

 Question: I have black fleas in my house.
 I have tried sprays, foggers and everything else.
 Nothing seems to work.
-Why is it so hard to kill these fleas?
+Why is it so hard to control these fleas?

 ANSWER: Without any specimen handy, it would be extremely difficult to diagnose what insect or pest you could have around your home.